stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Stencils
 ++++++++

-Kernel metadata may specify that a Kernel performs a stencil operation on a field.
+The metadata for a Kernel which operates on a cell-column may specify that a Kernel performs a stencil operation on a field.
 Any such metadata must provide a stencil type.
 See the :ref:`dynamo0.3-api-meta-args` section for more details.
 The supported stencil types are ``X1D``, ``Y1D``, ``XORY1D`` or ``CROSS``.